-Ctrl M Health: You published a fascinating review in the journal Current Pain and Health Reports, in which you found that much of the conventional wisdom about what triggers migraine attacks is wrong: that most reported triggers don’t actually cause migraine, and that the ones that do are mostly unrealistic to avoid.
+Ctrl M Health: Dr. Marmura, you published a fascinating review in the journal Current Pain and Health Reports, in which you found that much of the conventional wisdom about what triggers migraine attacks is wrong: that most reported triggers don’t actually cause migraine, and that the ones that do are mostly unrealistic to avoid.

 If I were to rename your study, I would call it “Triggers Are Overrated.”

 [Laughs] I would agree with that.

 Why do people get so caught up in trigger theories, then?
 Where does that preoccupation come from?

 There’s a misconception that migraine is straightforward: You did this, and that’s why you got that.
 That’s rarely the case.
 Underlying causes of migraine are unpredictable and complicated.
 I would argue that people like the idea of triggers because migraine is so chaotic.
 It’s a way of imagining some kind of order because people think it should be more manageable than it is.

 There are so many misconceptions about migraine out there, and some of them affect the way most doctors practice.
 In medical school, you don’t learn much about migraine.
 If you’re a family practice doctor, your entire background in migraine may consist of having gone to a lecture.
 Our culture reinforces the idea that migraine is easily solved, with books that promise you can cure your migraine through diet.
 On TV, you see medication commercials with a woman playing with her dog and having a good time.
 Problem solved!